Grundy County DUI Guide

 - Inventory of your personal belongings

-- Making Phone Calls: You have the right to make a reasonable number of phone calls, usually after the booking process is complete.
-Use one of these calls to contact a family member, friend, or, most importantly, a DUI attorney.
+- Making Phone Calls: After booking, you have the right to make a reasonable number of phone calls.
+Contact a family member or friend and, most importantly, a DUI attorney.

 Critical Deadlines

-Missing deadlines can have serious consequences for your DUI case.
-Pay close attention to these timelines:
+Missing deadlines can significantly impact your DUI case.
+Be aware of these crucial timelines:

-- ALR Hearing Deadline (15 Days): In Tennessee, the Department of Safety (DMV) can suspend your driver's license administratively (separate from the court case) if you failed or refused a breathalyzer test.
+- ALR Hearing Deadline (15 Days): The Tennessee Department of Safety can administratively suspend your driver's license if you failed or refused a breathalyzer test.
 You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge this suspension.
-Requesting this hearing is crucial to potentially keeping your license.

-- Court Appearance Dates: You will receive a court date (arraignment) where you will be formally charged.
+- Court Appearance Dates: You will receive a notice to appear in court for your arraignment, where you will be formally charged.
 Missing this date will result in a warrant for your arrest.
-Pay close attention to the date and time on your paperwork.

-- Sobriety checkpoints: While the frequency varies, sobriety checkpoints are legal in Tennessee and can be set up in Grundy County.
+- Sobriety checkpoints: Sobriety checkpoints are permissible under Tennessee law and may be implemented in Grundy County.

-- Aggressive enforcement of traffic laws: Officers may be particularly vigilant in looking for signs of impaired driving, such as weaving, speeding, or erratic braking.
+- Strict traffic law enforcement: Officers actively look for signs of impaired driving, such as weaving, speeding, or erratic braking.

 Local Resources

-- Grundy County Court Information: Because Grundy is a smaller county, specific online resources are limited.
-Contact the Grundy County Clerk's office directly for information about court dates, procedures, and records.
-You can find contact information on the Grundy County Government website.
+- Grundy County Court Information: Contact the Grundy County Clerk's office directly for information about court dates, procedures, and records.

-- Limited Resources: Smaller counties like Grundy often have fewer resources dedicated to DUI enforcement and prosecution.
-This can sometimes lead to delays or challenges in the legal process.
+- Limited Resources: Smaller counties often have fewer resources dedicated to DUI enforcement and prosecution, potentially leading to delays.

-- Personalized Attention: Conversely, the smaller size can also mean more personalized attention from court staff and attorneys.
+- Personalized Attention: The smaller size can also mean more personalized attention from court staff and attorneys.